yodobrin/pbi-embedded-sec-node/README.md

 It is recoemnded to utilize Service Principal, as users might move from an organization, their authorization altered etc. In this repository, we cover the steps required to create and enable a service principal access to embedded capacity.
 The following [guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) contains step by step instructions on how to create a service principal.

+Another service principal is required to read user information from the ```graph api```.
+Please see this [guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to create one.

 ### Power BI - One time setup
 There are two options to consume PBI embedded capacity, see [license types](https://docs.microsoft.com/en-us/power-bi/service-features-license-type) for more details.
 + Dedicated 'Pro' user